roughnecks/BirbaBot/README.md

 * Tell a fact to somebody else

-1. In channel: BirbaBot > john
+1. In channel: 	 !BirbaBot > john
-2. In query: BirbaBot >> john
+2. In query: 	 !BirbaBot >> john

 #### Config Option